Compete in a series of fun filled timed races

 If you would prefer donations in your memory rather than flowers at your own funeral, please let your executors or next of kin know so that this can be arranged by them.

-You can make a donation here or you can phone Bobath Scotland for more information on 0141 352 5000.
+You can make a donation here, contact Bobath Scotland for more information on 0141 352 5000 or make an "In memory" page on Justgiving.com using the button below.